-Greyhounds As Pets is the industry run program responsible for assessing, fostering and re-homing retired racing greyhounds or those not suited to life as a racing dog.
+Greyhounds As Pets is the industry run program responsible for assessing, fostering and re-homing greyhounds retired from the racing industry at all stages of a greyhounds lifecycle.
+From puppies all the way to those retiring as athletes!
 We are also involved in the education of the general public on the benefits of having a greyhound as a pet.

 Greyhounds As Pets is committed to continually improving the program for participants.
 As such, we have been successful in making Pre-Assessment Sessions more readily available (meaning you don’t need to wait as long to have your dog assessed).

-The current intake model means that a participant will usually only have to wait approximately four to six weeks for their greyhound to be pre-assessed after contacting us in the first instance.
 There are limited appointments available at pre-assessment sessions and owners and trainers who miss out on a spot will be put on a waiting list and contacted should there be any cancellations for that session.
-If not, they will be booked in for the next available pre-assessment session .
+If not, they will be booked in for the next available pre-assessment session.

 Prior to the day

-Please refer to the calendar section for locations and dates for our pre-assessment session
+Please refer to the calendar section for locations and dates for our pre-assessment sessions

 Step 2: Return necessary paperwork via email, fax or email